 New Question Types: Parts 1 and 2

-New question types for the medical physics Part 1 and Part 2 exams are expected to add flexibility to assessing the knowledge of candidates seeking and maintaining certification.
-Beginning with the 2017 exams, new question types will appear incrementally, and they will be evaluated by psychometric analysis to validate appropriate performance and other important exam criteria.
+Beginning with the 2017 written examinations, new question types were added to the medical physics Part 1 and Part 2 exams.
+These questions add flexibility to assessing the knowledge of candidates seeking and maintaining certification.
+New question types will continue to appear incrementally, and they will be evaluated by psychometric analysis to validate appropriate performance and other important exam criteria.
 To ensure a fair and equitable exam process, adjustments and fine-tuning of exam parameters (e.g., time allotted for different question types) will be ongoing.

-The majority of all exam content will continue to be the multiple-choice question with a single best answer, with a small fraction of each new question type being present in future exams.
+The majority of all exam content will continue to be the multiple-choice question with a single best answer, with a small but growing fraction of each new question type being present in future exams.
+At the same time, the number of complex items will be reduced.

 Explanation and Examples of New Questions Types